OS2borgerPC/os2borgerpc-kiosk-image/docs/HOWTO_upgrade_to_20.04.rst

 This process consists, for each computer, of the following steps:

+1. Run these scripts in any order on the target computer.
+   You don't have to wait for one to finish before you run the next one:

+   - **OS2borgerPC - Hook support**
+   - **OS2borgerPC hook - Beskyt konfiguration**
+   - **OS2borgerPC hook - Etablér netforbindelse før tjek-ind**

-1) Run the script "OS2DisplayPC opdater til Ubuntu 20.04 (1)" on the target
+2. Run the script **OS2DisplayPC opdater til Ubuntu 20.04 (1)** on the target
 computer.
-This will reboot the computer and leave the job in state "Afsendt".
+This will reboot the computer and leave the job in state *Afsendt*.

-2) Now run the script "OS2DisplayPC opdater til Ubuntu 20.04 (2)" on the
+3. Now run the script **OS2DisplayPC opdater til Ubuntu 20.04 (2)** on the
 target computer.
-This will take some time - do not send further commands until the job has succeeded and is seen to be in state "Udført".
+This will take some time - do not send further commands until the job has succeeded and is seen to be in state *Udført*.

-3) Reboot the computer by running the script "System - Genstart computeren".
+4. Reboot the computer by running the script **System - Genstart computeren**.

-4) Run the script "OS2DisplayPC opdater til Ubuntu 20.04 (3)".
+5. Run the script **OS2DisplayPC opdater til Ubuntu 20.04 (3)**.
 Once
-again, this will take some time, and you should wait until the job has succeeded and is seen to be in state "Udført".
+again, this will take some time, and you should wait until the job has succeeded and is seen to be in state *Udført*.

-5) Reboot the computer as in 3) - after restart, the upgrade to Ubuntu 20.04 is complete.
+6. Reboot the computer as in 4) - after restart, the upgrade to Ubuntu 20.04 is complete.